 No one pays me for my spare time

-Often, people equate the value of their time to their salary.
-But, if that’s the case, someone owes me money for watching TV!
-And the truth is that I often coupon while I watch TV.
-To me, both activities require only a small amount of concentration, plus, all I need to create my shopping list for the week is my laptop and an internet connection.
-Obviously, you should not neglect your loved ones, but if you can set aside the time or can multitask ways to save, then it’s likely worth it.
+And the truth is that I often create my weekly shopping lists and organize my coupons while I watch TV.
+I find that both activities require only a small amount of concentration.
+Plus, all I need to create my shopping list for the week is my laptop and an internet connection.

-How do you approach dollars saved?
+How do you approach money saved?

 Saving money should be fun!

 I get a thrill of watching our savings grow!
 Who wouldn’t?!
 And I’m clearly one to applaud any activity that saves or generates extra cash, but sometimes there are things we just do not enjoy.